How to Make Walnut Biscuits - Recipe

 They do have nuts in them, ( my personal opinion Children under five years of age should not have Nuts) but that is up to each individual.

-if you prefer, you might like to try this Recipe with chopped Hazelnuts or (unsalted) Cashew Nuts.
-If you do this it will give them a completely different flavor!
+if you prefer, you might like to try this Recipe with chopped Hazelnuts, (unsalted) Cashew Nuts, chopped Pecan Nuts or chopped Almonds, If you change the nuts it will give them a slightly different flavor, but the choice is yours.
+Which ever nuts you use they will still taste nice.

 For the folks who have an allergy to nuts, you may want to try this recipe with finely chopped dried Apricots, Apples, Pears !